 What can be done now to prepare for the update?

-- All faculty, staff, and students are encouraged to review and update their personal contact information on file with UCR.
+- Proactively updating your cell phone information will allow you to quickly and easily confirm your mobile phone number when all of campus is prompted to do so on December 9, 2019.
+All faculty, staff, and students are encouraged to review and update their personal contact information on file with UCR as soon as possible.

 *Student employees can update their information in both UCPath and Banner

 - Please email BearHelp@ucr.edu or call 951-827-4848 (IT4U) if you have any questions or concerns.